arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-sensor-data/lora-sensor-data.md

 In the `setup()` we will begin serial communication, where we will use the command `while(!Serial);` to prevent the program from running until we open the Serial Monitor.

-We will then initialize the **LoRa®** library, where we will set the radio frequency to 868E6, which is used in Europe for LoRa® communication.
+We will then initialize the **LoRa** library, where we will set the radio frequency to 868E6, which is used in Europe for LoRa® communication.
 If we are located in North America, we need to change this to 915E6.

 As we are using the MKR ENV shield, we also need to initialize the **Arduino_MKRENV** library by using the line `if (!ENV.begin())` followed by an error message in case it failed to initialize.